 - Be open, honest, and authentic in your response let us learn something about you.
 While you are encouraged to prepare your thoughts before shooting the video and you may consult notes as you speak, please do not just read off a transcript.
-We want to get a sense of your personality. - Record your answer in an interior space that is free from interruptions, noise, etc. Do not edit or splice the video.
+We want to get a sense of your personality. - Begin your video by stating "Hello, my name is (first/last name)."
+Record your answer in an interior space that is free from interruptions, noise, etc. Do not edit or splice the video.
 You do not need to include an introductory frame or any effects such as fades, etc.

 - Shoot straight on, leaving the camera in one location.
 Review the video to ensure you can be seen AND heard.
-Ensure the video plays all the way to the end. - When uploading your Personal Question Video, title the file "Personal Question Video."
+Ensure the video plays all the way to the end. - When uploading your Personal Question Video, title the file, "Personal Question Video."